-As we celebrate our 56th year, it is important to review the benefits of NACTA.
+As we celebrate our 50th year, it is important to review the benefits of NACTA.
 They include the NACTA Journal, where peer-reviewed articles on improving and promoting excellence in college teaching of agriculture and related disciplines are published.
 Articles cover topics that treat all aspects of teaching, such as methods, problems, philosophy, materials, evaluations, assessments, and rewards at the college level.
 Also included are reviews of textbooks, videos, and other instructional media.
-The http://nacta.fp.expressacademic.net/article.php?autoID=1732&issueID=262.
-This publication details each of the presidents of NACTA, lists the conference sites, themes and awards through 2004.
+The Annual NACTA Conference in mid-June provides and encourages colleagues to strive for excellence in the classroom.
+This conference includes presentations and discussions on topics of vital interest to college teachers.
+Outstanding teachers receive national recognition at the awards banquet.
+NACTA also fosters undergraduate student excellence through its liaison with the Honor Society of Delta Tau Alpha and with the NACTA Judging Conference.